Mud Spring (Antelope Valley): Stockton - Los Angeles Road

 The Butterfield Overland Mail 1st Division had a station operating at Mud Springs, on the Stockton - Los Angeles Road.

 In 1860, a correspondent of the Daily Alta California wrote an account of his travel by stagecoach to Los Angeles from San Francisco.
 He mentions that the Butterfield Overland Mail (1857-1861) had a station operating at Mud Springs in 1860.

 It was 14 mi east from French John's Station, and 13 mi north from Clayton's—Widow Smith's Station near San Francisquito Pass in the Sierra Pelona Mountains.

+Another account of the Butterfield Stage reports, "Mud Springs, a camping place and the site of a stage station from 1861 to 1871, operated by a Mr. Clancy, was located just east of where the Santa Fé railroad crosses Ciénega Avenue, southeast of San Dimas.
+From Mud Springs to Los Angeles the stages and freight teams usually went by way of El Monte."